-This fast track course in Year 11 offers students the chance to study eight GCSE subjects in one year and is excellent preparation for students to start the IB Diploma or A Levels a year later.
-It is sometimes known as a Pre-IB course.
+The One Year GCSE Course in Year 11 offers pupils the chance to study seven or eight GCSE subjects.
+It is an excellent preparation for pupils starting the IB Diploma or A levels a year later.
+It is also known as a Pre-IB course.

-Students are fully integrated with mainstream classes.
-In addition, we offer English as a Second Language lessons to non-native speakers and additional teacher-directed study periods in order support students in taking this intensive course.
+Pupils are fully integrated with mainstream classes.
+In addition, we offer English as a Second Language lessons to non-native speakers and additional teacher-directed study periods in order support pupils in taking this intensive course.

 Alongside their academic study, pupils are able to take part in part in the full range of sporting, musical, arts and community activities that a Gresham’s education offers.
 They will also be integrated into our boarding house system.